 Related – 75 MPLS Interview Questions

 VPLS (Abbreviation for Virtual Private LAN Service) is a service that uses MPLS to securely and seamlessly connect multiple LANs over the Internet, making them appear as if they were all on the same LAN.

 VPLS extends a Layer 2 network across geographically dispersed sites using shared network infrastructure.
 VPLS creates a virtualized Ethernet switch at the provider’s edge to link remote sites.

 While both MPLS and VPLS supporting point to multipoint connectivity across diverse customer locations, still they have contrasting characteristics.

-In case of MPLS, provider participates and is fully aware of customer location routes including LAN, VPLS in contrast works as Layer 2 technology and does not participate or control customer site routes.
-This arrangement where VPLS isn’t aware of customer side network routes makes it preferred choice when it comes to financial customer or customer requiring highly secured WAN connectivity.
+In the case of MPLS, the provider participates and is fully aware of customer location routes including LAN, VPLS, in contrast, works as Layer 2 technology, and does not participate or control customer site routes.
+This arrangement where VPLS isn’t aware of customer side network routes makes it a preferred choice when it comes to financial customers or customers requiring highly secured WAN connectivity.

-Below table enumerates difference between MPLS and VPLS –
+Below table enumerates the difference between VPLS vs MPLS –